To glam or not to glam soon after giving birth

 She passed on the makeup artist.

-"I even looked up various prices, but something about that felt frivolous," said Jackson, in Tampa, Florida.
+"I even looked up various prices, but something about that felt frivolous," said Jackson, who lives in Tampa, Florida.
 "I decided I didn't want to worry about that after such a monumental moment."

 "I didn't pack a single cosmetic.
 I brought a toothbrush and chapstick."

-With the Kate Middleton postpartum hair blowout (three times!) fresh in our minds and another royal birth upcoming, the debate over perfection hours after giving birth looms large for some women.
+With the Kate Middleton postpartum hair blowout (three times!) fresh in our minds and another royal birth upcoming, the debate over perfection during labor and just hours after giving birth looms large for some women.

 While we won't know whether Meghan, the Duchess of Sussex, will follow in the footsteps of Kate, the Duchess of Cambridge, when it comes to postpartum perfection, we have an inkling Meghan will at least slap on some makeup as she introduces the latest royal to the world next month.